-The court has the discretion to "defer" or postpone the disposition of your case and place you on probation for a specified period of time during which you must comply with certain terms and conditions.
-If you comply with those terms and conditions, the case is dismissed and no conviction is reported on your record.
+"Deferred Disposition" is the probation option in municipal court.
+The judge may "defer" or postpone the disposition of your case and place you on probation for a specified period of time, usually 90-180 days.
+During your probation, you must comply with certain terms and conditions, and if you do, your case will be dismissed and no conviction will be reported on your record.

-- You have not been granted Deferred Disposition in Lewisville within the past 12 months; and
+- You have not been granted Deferred Disposition in Lewisville in the past 12 months;

-- You are not currently on Deferred Disposition in some other jurisdiction.
+- You are not currently on probation in another jurisdiction; and

 - You are not charged with an offense that prohibits Deferred Disposition (i.e. CDL, Construction Zone violations, etc.)